 Land at JFK at 5:30pm local time; receive form asking about possible COVID-related symptoms and countries visited in past fourteen days.

-Fill out form; deplane; have temperature taken; make it through customs, after scarcely any scrutiny; find secluded place to sit near terminal; move when family of four sits four feet away; witness man sneeze multiple times in a row without covering mouth.
+Fill out form; deplane; have temperature taken; make it through customs, after scarcely any scrutiny; find secluded place to sit near terminal; move when family of four sits four feet away; witness man sneeze multiple times in a row without covering his mouth.

 Board smallest commercial airplane in fleet; nap; wake up; deplane at Dulles at 10:30pm; make it through customs, after negligible scrutiny.